icerpc/icerpc-csharp/README.md

 compiler that generates C# code from your contract definitions (the Slice language and the Slice compiler)

 However, unlike other RPC frameworks, IceRPC does not force you to use its IDL.
-IceRPC provides a convenient core API that you can use to send and and process requests and responses with the IDL and encoding of your choice, including [Protobuf][protobuf] and [JSON][json].
+IceRPC provides a convenient core API that you can use to send and process requests and responses with the IDL and encoding of your choice, including [Protobuf][protobuf] and [JSON][json].

 ## Built for QUIC